notfed/zmk-config/README.md

 # How-to

-This is the configuration for a BT65 wireless mechanical keyboard keyboard.
+This is the configuration for a BT65 wireless mechanical keyboard.
 To flash it, do the following:

-1. Visit [the Actions screen](./actions) screen of this repository/branch.
+1. Visit [the Actions screen](../../actions) screen of this repository/branch.
 2. Download the latest build's `firmware.zip` file, and extract the `[whatever].uf2` file from it
 3. Plug the keyboard into your computer, and put it in boot mode (e.g., double-tap the reset button).
 It should mount as a USB storage device on your computer.
 4. Drag `[whatever].uf2` into the root folder of the new mounted drive.

 To update the key mappings, update the `config/bt65.keymap` file in *this* branch (after reading [the ZMK docs](https://zmk.dev/docs)).
-A new build should appear in [the Actions screen](./actions).
+A new build should appear in [the Actions screen](../../actions).

 # zmk-config
 This is the ZMK-Config repo for the Polarity works BT60 keyboard, with this you can customise your layout and keymap to suit your exact needs.